 6. Change how you judge his personality: instead of saying “You’re a mess,” it’s better to say “your room is messy”

 7. Recognize and accept his or her feelings

-To increase desirable behaviours
+To increase desirable behaviors

 8. Identify what he/she likes, and give it to them after performing the desired behavior.

-9. Praise him or her or give them a prize immediately after performing a desired behavior (it’s very important to do it right after, so the child can associate his/her behavior with the praise or reward)
+9. Praise him or her or give them a prize immediately after performing the desired behavior (it’s very important to do it right after, so the child can associate his/her behavior with the praise or reward)